 The French, realizing that Cartier’s “fine hemp” wasn’t so fine (and not of the Cannabis genus), still wanted to grow hemp in the New World.
 To that end, explorer Samuel Champlain brought hemp seeds to New France and, by 1606, hemp was finally growing proper in Nova Scotia “under the watchful eye of the colony’s botanist and apothecary, Louis Hebert.”

 As Europeans dominated the Americas, hemp followed.
 As an industry, it was vital to any nation that wanted to put ships on the seas for trade.
 Native Americans embraced the fiber, adding it to bast textiles and fabrics for clothing and decorative items like bandolier bags.
 It seems fitting, perhaps, that these bags–copied from those worn by European soldiers to carry rifle cartridges–might have some made with hemp, a fiber of European origin.

-But the question remains: was there cannabis (i.e. Cannabis sativa) in the Americas prior to the 15th century?
+But the question remains: was there cannabis in the Americas (i.e. Cannabis sativa) prior to the 15th century?

 There is a definite trend to integrate marijuana into the long list of traditional plants used by Native Americans, but is this an unconscious (or perhaps even a conscious) effort to justify marijuana use itself rather than a fair assessment of its use before European introduction?

 At Cannabis Digest, M. Allister Greene writes :

 Many tribes have sacred strains that they have grown for hundreds of human generations.
 As a Native American from more than one tribe, I have some of this information from my direct traditions with the cannabis plant.
 The rest of my knowledge comes from reading field studies and test reports from dig sites.Greene, M. Allister (2014).
 Cannabis in Native American’s Culture and Religion.
 Cannabis Digest (online)